-- Action 1—Auctioning Off to Gain Affordability: Thirty-two sites located in neighborhoods such as Bellvue (Ward 8), Carver/Langston (Ward 5), Deanwood (Ward 7), and Park View (Ward 1) were auctioned by Alex Cooper Auctioneers to produce approximately 50 workforce housing units.
+- Action 1—Auctioning Off to Gain Affordability: In 2018, 32 sites located in neighborhoods such as Bellvue (Ward 8), Carver/Langston (Ward 5), Deanwood (Ward 7), and Park View (Ward 1) were auctioned by Alex Cooper Auctioneers to produce approximately 50 workforce housing units.
 In 2019, an online auction of 10 sites is occurring May 10 - May 15.

 - Action 2—Supporting Small Business to Spur Homeownership: Participants in the District’s Certified Business Enterprise (CBE) program bid on contracts to turn four sites, located in neighborhoods that include Anacostia (Ward 8) and Deanwood (Ward 7), into workforce housing.

 - Action 3—Building Homes Through HIP: The Housing Investment Platform, an innovative program from the DC Housing Financing Agency (DCHFA) will turn two sites in Anacostia (Ward 8) and Carver/Langston (Ward 5), into affordable housing.

-- Action 4—Expanding Green Space: This partnership with Casey Trees will expand and preserve green space in four locations throughout the District.
+- Action 4—Expanding Green Space: This partnership with Casey Trees expanded and preserved green space in four locations in the District.

 - Action 5—Seeing a Tiny House in Action: A site in the Deanwood neighborhood of Ward 7 has a tiny home demonstration and community education project in partnership with the DC Students Construction Trades Foundation, featuring a tiny house and a Minim House built by students in the Academy of Construction and Design at IDEA Public Charter School in Northeast DC.

-Some activities that occurred after the launch of Vacant to Vibrant DC include:
+Some activities that occurred after the initial launch of Vacant to Vibrant DC include:

 - Advertising began in December, 2017 for the first Online auction, a pre-bid meeting was held January 16, 2018, and the auction took place January 18-23, 2018.